Location: Felicity Wedding Gowns & Tuxes Shop

 A young woman around 28 years old was seen wearing a fancy wedding gown and standing in various poses as a young man was snapping pictures with his hi-tech camera.

-“Look this way, Penny,” The young man urged.
+“Look this way, Penny,” the young man urged.
 “Okay, smile.
 Good.
 You’re a natural.
 You should be a model.”

 Penny smiled as told but soon sent the young man a chiding look.

-“Hey, you guys are all present,” A new voice said as he stepped into the scene.
+“Hey, you guys are all present,” a new voice said as he stepped into the scene.
 He was wearing a black suit, a much more professional appearance than the photographer.
 “I’m calling for a meeting before we open.
 The others are already inside the conference room.”
 He looked directly at Penny after saying that, even pointing with the folder in his right hand.
 “You, take that off.
 It’s our new collection.
 We can’t afford to have it destroyed before displaying it in the window.”

 Penny scowled upon hearing that, even giving the authoritative person a sharp disapproving look.
 Yet she descended the steps and made sure to hold the gown up carefully, so it wouldn’t drag along the floor.
-Though the floor was carpeted, but she didn’t want that arrogant voice to be right.
+Though the floor was carpeted, she didn’t want that arrogant voice to be right.

-“But she looks enchanting in it, Boss,” The photographer spoke up to defend Penny.
+“But she looks enchanting in it, Boss,” the photographer spoke up to defend Penny.
 “We could use the set for promotions.”